 - Helping families post separation where agreements have broken down

-The process continues until a mutually acceptable outcome has been achieved.
-Documents can then be produced that will enable you to take them to your solicitors who will, quickly and easily, be able to turn these into a legally binding agreement.
-In addition, some clients also choose to work on a parenting plan as a means of summarising the decisions taken in mediation about all issues to do with their children.
+We work together exploring options and reality testing until a mutually acceptable set of proposals have been made.
+Outcome documents can then be produced that will enable you to take to your solicitors who will, quickly and easily, be able to turn these into a legally binding agreement.
+In addition, some clients also choose to work on a parenting plan as a means of summarising decisions about issues to do with their children.
 This can be a very helpful way of setting the scene for the future co-parenting relationship, both present and future focused.

 Mediation doesn’t result in a win-lose situation but rather one that both participants feel that they can live with, one that works for everyone in the family.